La La Land: Plot

-During the band's first tour, Seb and Mia argue: she accuses him of abandoning his dreams, while he claims that she liked him more when he was unsuccessful because it made her feel better about herself.
+During the band's first tour, Seb and Mia argue.
+She accuses him of abandoning his dreams, while he accuses that she liked him more when he was unsuccessful because it made her feel better about herself.
 Two weeks later, Seb misses Mia's play because of a photoshoot he had forgotten about.
 The play fails, very few people attend, and Mia overhears dismissive comments about her performance.
-Unable to forgive him for missing her play and their previous argument, Mia returns to her hometown of Boulder City, Nevada.
+Unable to forgive Seb for missing her play and for their previous argument, Mia breaks up with Seb and returns to her hometown of Boulder City, Nevada.

-Seb receives a phone call from a prominent casting director who attended Mia's play, inviting her to audition for an upcoming film.
-Knowing that this could be her big break, he drives in a hurry to Boulder City and finds her house since he remembered that she lived across the street from the library, where she fell in love with acting.
+Seb receives a call from a prominent casting director who attended Mia's play, inviting her to audition for an upcoming film.
+Knowing that this could be her big break, he drives in a hurry to Boulder City to tell Mia.
+He successfully finds her house by recalling that she lived across the street from the library, where she first fell in love with acting.
 Seb persuades her to attend, and she reluctantly agrees to go.

 During the audition the next day, Mia is asked to tell a story.
 In response, she sings about how her aunt, a one-time stage actress who eventually died from alcoholism, inspired her to chase her dreams ("Audition (The Fools Who Dream)").
 Confident the audition was a success, Seb encourages Mia to devote herself to acting.
-The two then recognize that they will always love each other despite what may come for their relationship.
+The two recognize that they will always love each other despite what may come for their relationship.

 Five years later, Mia is living a happy life as a successful actress and married to a different man, with whom she has a daughter.
 That night, the couple stumble upon a jazz bar.
 Recognizing the logo she had once designed, Mia realizes that Seb has opened his own jazz club.
 Seb notices Mia in the crowd and begins to play their love theme on the piano.
-The two imagine what their happy life together would have been ("Epilogue") had their relationship thrived along with their careers, then acknowledge each other with a silent exchange of smiles and go their separate ways.
+The two imagine what their happy life together would have been ("Epilogue") had their relationship thrived along with their careers, then acknowledge each other with a silent exchange of smiles.